Microsoft-Build-2016/CodeLabs-GameDev-3-ANGLE/Source/Ex1/README.md

 ﻿<a name="HOLTop" />
-# Create a new ANGLE project using a Visual Studio Template #
+# Creating a new ANGLE project using a Visual Studio Template #

 ---

 <a name="Exercise1" />
-### Exercise 1: Create a new ANGLE project using a Visual Studio Template ###
+### Exercise 1: Creating a new ANGLE project using a Visual Studio Template ###

-In this exercise you will use Visual Studio 2015 to create a new ANGLE project using the installed ANGLE project templates.
+In this exercise, you will use Visual Studio 2015 to create a new ANGLE project using the installed ANGLE project templates.
 You will also build and run the new project.

 1. Open **Visual Studio Community 2015** and select **File | New Project...** to start a new solution.